 Some of the most common questions are addressed, below.

 How soon will I see improvements in my child?

-Although past experience is no guarantee of future success, we usually receive feedback from parents within three or four treatments of marked improvements in behavioral symptoms and in ability to sustain or shift attention.
+Although past experience is no guarantee of future success, we usually receive feedback from parents within three or four treatments of improvement in behavioral symptoms, sleep patterns, and ability to sustain or shift attention.

 Will my child need these treatments for the rest of his life?

 No. There would not be much gain in substituting one dependency (prescription drugs) with another (our treatments).
 Studies have established 20 (twenty) hours of treatment as optimal – the ‘magical line’ at which the cognitive gains “stick” (patient often obtains permanent acquisition).
 Some patients reach this point earlier, but there are also occasions where we continue to 30 hours, depending on the progress attained.
 After that, the child has usually acquired the gains permanently, and might only need a singular treatment years later, like a “booster shot”.

 Yes, only better, and quicker.
 Our experience is that adults need fewer sessions to experience significant gain in skills of attention, organization and impulse control.

 How soon can I expect my child to reduce or discontinue stimulant medication?

 We recommend approval, and close coordination with your pediatrician or pediatric psychiatrist in a plan of titrating down in dosages.
 We rely on the parents for careful monitoring of changes, and frequent feedback to us.
 Wherever possible, our team will be in touch with your pediatrician to discuss this.
 Not all patients can totally discontinue prescription drugs – this must be evaluated on a case-by-case basis.